shiahalan/Ethical-Hacking-Cheat-Sheet/README.md

 ##### -=Flags=-
 -l = List (lists out the specified category/etc), -h = Help (displays a help menu for msfvenom usage and flags), -p = Payload (specifies the payload type)

+### Password Attacks
+Cracking a password is mostly based upon educated guessing, heavily depending on the target's predictability or inclination towards simplicity when creating a password.
+Certain services are not worth attempting to bruteforce due to the sheer amount of time it will consume.
+Some common services and their bruteforcing speeds are as follows:
+Fastest: Kerberos, LDAP
+Fast: HTTP/S, FTP
+Medium: SMB
+Slow: RDP
+Very Slow: SSH

+####

 ## Reverse Engineering 🔄

 WRITE STUFF HERE ABOUT OBJDUMP, STRINGS, ASSEMBLY, GHIDRA